A Change That Changes Everything By R. Scott Rodin

 What you will discover in your spirit is a shift in what motivates you.
 ‘Well done’ motivates us to work harder, strive more diligently and achieve more.
 It drives us to ‘do’.
 ‘Well pleased’ frees us to pursue one passion and one only – faithfulness.
 When we hear His voice and sense His pleasure in us, all we want to do is live a faithful life.

 What does God require of you in your leadership role?
 What will be the source of your satisfaction and joy?
 What motivates you most as you start each new day?

 Take the Challenge

 Here is my challenge.
-Find a mirror, look at yourself carefully and begin saying to yourself, “I am God’s beloved child, and He is well pleased in me.”
-Say it again, and again.
+Find a mirror, look at yourself carefully, and say, “I am God’s beloved child, and He is well pleased in me.”
+Repeat it and again.
 Let it seep deep into your spirit and gladden your heart.
-When it does, I pray you will find that faithfulness will begin to drive everything you do.
-Nothing else will matter, just a deep desire to respond to the never-ending love of the Father with a heart that wants to live and lead for Him.
+When it does, I pray you will find faithfulness will begin to drive everything you do.
+Nothing else will matter, just a deep desire to respond to the Father’s never-ending love with a heart that wants to live and lead for Him.

 What is Christian Leadership Alliance?

 Christian Leadership Alliance equips and unites leaders to transform the world for Christ.
 We are the leaders of Christ-centered organizations who are dedicated to faithful stewardship for greater kingdom impact.